-The one constant when marketing to student populations, regardless of the method, whether though handwritten letters, 140 character tweets, or landing page, quality content is essential.
-Sure, the content itself has evolved and understanding how to effectively deliver your message in a conducive way to the platform being utilized is essential, but without content, without a compelling, meaningful message these efforts are all for naught.
+The one constant when marketing to student populations, regardless of the method, whether through handwritten letters, 140-character tweets, or landing pages, quality content is essential.
+Sure, the content itself has evolved, and understanding how to effectively deliver your message in a conducive way to the platform being utilized is essential, but without content, without a compelling, meaningful message these efforts are all for naught.

 When creating content for the purpose of appealing to students, here are a few tips to keep in mind: